BYRIO/krita-webdoc-zh/reference_manual/brushes/brush_engines/curve_engine.rst

 * Set line width to a higher value (ex.: 5), then turn line width dynamics on:

     * If you're a tablet user, just set this to Pressure (this should be selected by default so just turn on the Line Width dynamics).
 I can't check myself, but a tablet user confirmed to me that it works well enough with Draw Dynamically.
-    * If you're a mouse user hoping to to get variable line width, set the Line Width dynamics to Speed.
+    * If you're a mouse user hoping to get variable line width, set the Line Width dynamics to Speed.

 .. image:: /images/en/Krita-tutorial6-I.2-2.png